jpachecoxyz/blog/content/posts/my-blog-in-emacs.md

 ## Org and its configuration. {#org-and-its-configuration-dot}

-`HUGO` uses marckdown to manage the sites, posts, etc. but because we where using emacs, (we don't like others than org syntax), so there are a lot of variables that `ox-hugo` handle in order to been exported to marckdown syntax.
+`HUGO` uses markdown to manage the sites, posts, etc. but because we where using emacs, (we don't like others than org syntax), so there are a lot of variables that `ox-hugo` handle in order to been exported to markdown syntax.

 In my case I like to develop my whole blog into a single org-file